 The HHMI SC Life Project ended in August, 2015.

-Through an award from the Howard Hughes Medical Institute Precollege and Undergraduate Science Education Program, we attempt to increase the opportunity for 200+ students from distant and economically deprived middle and high schools to participate in the Biology Merit Exam by identifying biology teachers who wish to have their students participate and subsidizing their registration, mileage and lodging expenses for their classes.
+Through an award from the Howard Hughes Medical Institute Undergraduate Science Education Program, we attempt to increase the opportunity for 200+ students from distant and economically deprived middle and high schools to participate in the Biology Merit Exam by identifying biology teachers who wish to have their students participate and subsidizing their registration, mileage and lodging expenses for their classes.

-The award from the Howard Hughes Medical Institute Precollege and Undergraduate Science Education Program allows the SC Life Project to fund the following items and events associated with the Biology Merit Exam for each of our sponsored schools:
+The award from the Howard Hughes Medical Institute Undergraduate Science Education Program allows the SC Life Project to fund the following items and events associated with the Biology Merit Exam for each of our sponsored schools: